cj-mills/christianjmills/_posts/2021-7-20-Barracuda-PoseNet-Tutorial-V2-1.md

 ## Import ONNX Models

 We will cover how to use two different versions of the PoseNet model.
 The [MobileNet](https://paperswithcode.com/method/mobilenetv2) version is optimized to run efficiently on CPUs at the cost of some accuracy.
-The [ResNet50](https://paperswithcode.com/method/resnet) model is noticeably more accurate, but is more computationally demanding.
+The [ResNet50](https://paperswithcode.com/method/resnet) version is noticeably more accurate, but is more computationally demanding.

 ### Download Files